Julianne Schultz: Professional roles

 Schultz has held numerous board-level roles in her professional career, including member of the Ideas for Australia Advisory Committee, National Centre for Australian Studies, Monash University (1991–1994); coordinator, Brisbane Women's Media Forum (1997); member, Appeal Committee, Media Entertainment and Arts Alliance (1997); Member of ABC Independent Complaints Review panel (1996–1998); ambassador, Australian Indigenous Educational Foundation (2008–13); advisory board, Centre for Advancing Journalism, University of Melbourne (2000–present).
 She has been a judge of major literary and journalism awards, including chairing the panel for the Premier's award for work of state significance at the Queensland Literary Awards in 2015.

-Schultz was appointed as co-chair with actor Cate Blanchett of the Creative Australia Stream for the 2020 Summit at Parliament House, Canberra, in 2008.
+Schultz was appointed as co-chair with actress Cate Blanchett of the Creative Australia Stream for the 2020 Summit at Parliament House, Canberra, in 2008.
 From 2009 to 2013, she was chair of the Queensland Design Council and chair of the National Cultural Policy Reference Group (2011–13).

 Schultz was chair of the Council of the Australian Film Television and Radio Authority from 2012 to 2015, and resumed the position for one year from March 2016.
 From 2009 to 2014, she was a director of the board of the Australian Broadcasting Corporation, and between 1998 and 2013 she was a director of the Grattan Institute, Melbourne.
 She was director of the Copyright Agency Ltd between 1997 and 2000 and a director of the Communications Law Centre between 1990 and 1994.

+She was longlisted for the inaugural Australian Political Book of the Year in 2022 for The Idea of Australia.